Home Insurance

 As mentioned earlier, when you purchase shares and move into a co-op, you don’t have any equity.
 And because you don’t have any stake in terms of equity, a traditional lender would view any loan as too risky, since there’s no clear way to foreclose if you were to default.

-For similar reasons, traditional lenders are generally reluctant to provide mortgages to co-ops in their entirety.
+For similar reasons, traditional lenders typically won’t provide mortgages to co-ops in their entirety.

 Alternative lenders

-If you do need a loan in order to afford a share purchase agreement, there are alternative lenders who specialize in financing for those looking to move into a housing co-op.
+If you do need a loan to be able to afford a share purchase agreement, there are alternative lenders who specialize in financing for those looking to move into a housing co-op.

-While these lenders will use the term ‘mortgage’ in relation to co-op housing, really what you’re getting is a small co-op home loan, and it isn’t anything like an actual mortgage, since you cannot buy equity in a co-op.
+While these lenders will use the term ‘mortgage’ in relation to co-op housing, what you’re actually getting is a small co-op home loan -- and it isn’t anything like an actual mortgage, since you cannot buy equity in a co-op.

 Similarly, a “down payment” really just refers to a share purchase agreement.